article_10896.jpg

 “Just this once…”

 So your toddler wants something, and is whining.
 Loudly.
 Suddenly everyone around you thinks they’re an expert in how one more cookie is totally harmless or how staying up one more hour past bedtime is really no big deal.
 It’s annoying, but more than that, it’s frustrating.
-You know what Baby’s sugar high will look like, or how difficult it will be trying to get him to daycare on an hour less of sleep.
+You know what Baby’s sugar high will look like, or how difficult it will be trying to get them to daycare on an hour less of sleep.
 The best thing to do in the face of the just-this-once brigade is to stay strong, and remember that you know what Baby needs.
-Don’t forget that his sense of security relies on being able to count on the limits that your family – and your family alone – sets.
+Don’t forget that their sense of security relies on being able to count on the limits that your family – and your family alone – sets.

 Bribery as a lifestyle

-“He doesn’t understand.
+“They doesn’t understand.
 You need to explain it better.”

-“What he needs is more limits!”
+“What they need is more limits!”

 Get the Ovia Parenting app